miraliumre/gsm/README.md

 [Osmocom Network In The Box]: https://osmocom.org/projects/cellular-infrastructure/wiki/Osmocom_Network_In_The_Box
 [Osmocom Docs]: https://downloads.osmocom.org/docs/

+### Contributions

+This guide is open for contributions!
+Whether you've spotted a mistake, have suggestions for improvements, or want to expand on the content, your input is invaluable.
+Please feel free to open an issue or submit a pull request.

 ## Acknowledgements

 This guide builds upon the work of [Lucas Teske], who first delved into this